georgefikri/listingPosts-edit-delete/README.md

 ## links that helped me with some problems

 - [https://stackoverflow.com/a/47012342] (React component shows uncontrolled input type text even though it has name and value from state)
+- [https://stackoverflow.com/a/54428366] github pages shows blank after deployment. the fix that i should add basename={process.env.PUBLIC_URL} to my BrowserRouter

 ## Available Scripts